What is Lymphedema?

 Not defined by size, but rather by the consistency of the tissue.
 This stage is primarily identified by tissue proliferation with subsequent thickening and hardening of the soft tissues.
 The affected area is even more swollen.
 Elevating your limb does not reduce swelling/edema, and pressing on the skin does not leave a pit.
 Stage 2 can be managed with treatment, but any tissue damage can’t be reversed.

 The affected limb or area of the body becomes very large and misshapen, and the skin takes on a leathery, wrinkled appearance.
 Left untreated, it can lead to a decrease or loss of functioning of the affected extremity, skin breakdown and sometimes irreversible complications.

 What you need to know about lymphedema

-There is no cure for lymphedema, but you can maintain an active and healthy life with therapy from a certified lymphedema therapist or trained medical professional.
+There is no cure, but you can maintain an active and healthy life with therapy from a certified lymphedema therapist or trained medical professional.